emmeowzing/emmeowzing.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to my blog!
 I'm Emma (she/her).
 I have two cats named Aladdin and Luigi, and I'm a DevOps engineer by day.
-At heart, my first love has always been observational astronomy, however.
+That said, my first love has always been observational astronomy.
 I was an amateur astronomer when I was young and recently decided I'd give it another go.

 ![my cats](images/cats.jpg)